SheetJS/docs.sheetjs.com/docz/docs/03-demos/03-database.md

 The result of a SQL SELECT statement is a `SQLResultSet`.
 The `rows` property is a `SQLResultSetRowList`.
-It is an "array-like" structure that has `length` and properies like `0`, `1`, etc.  However, this is not a real Array object.
+It is an "array-like" structure that has `length` and properties like `0`, `1`, etc.  However, this is not a real Array object.
 A real Array can be created using `Array.from`:

 ```js